yext/answers-search-ui/README.md

 // note: showExpand and showNumberApplied options are explicitly not included:
 // sorting will always be exposed to the user if added.
 ANSWERS.addComponent('SortOptions', {
+  // Required, the selector for the container element where the component will be injected
   container: '.sort-options-container',
   // Optional: The label used for the “default” sort (aka sort the order provided by the config), defaults to 'Best Match'
   defaultSortLabel: 'Best Match',